 Description This indicator reflects the short-term liquidity position.
 That is, the council's ability to repay current commitments from cash or near cash assets.
-Councils with a ratio of 110 percent and below or with a deteriorating trend may be financially at risk of not being able to meet deteriorating trend may be financially at risk of not being able to meet creditors'.
+Councils with a ratio of 110 percent and below or with a deteriorating trend may be financially at risk of not being able to meet creditors'.

-Chart 10: Current Assets / Current Liabilities - 2016/17
+Chart 11: Current Assets / Current Liabilities - 2017/18

-Strathbogie Shire Council's working capital ratio as at June 30, 2017 was 244 percent (that is, current assets over current liabilities), which is in excess of the 110 percent benchmark, which would be the minimum acceptable level.
+Strathbogie Shire Council's working capital ratio as at June 30, 2018 was 281 percent (that is, current assets over current liabilities), which is in excess of the 110 percent benchmark, which would be the minimum acceptable level.